Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Lions stats and trends

-- Detroit has five wins against the spread in eight games this year.
+- In Detroit's eight games this season, it has four wins against the spread.

-- The Lions have an ATS record of 4-1 in their five games as an underdog of 8 points or more this season.
+- The Lions have an ATS record of 3-1 in their four games when underdogs by 8 points or more this season.

-- Detroit's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Detroit's games this season have gone over the total in three out of eight opportunities (37.5%).

-- Detroit is 3-0 against the spread and 0-2 overall when the team piles up over 354.3 yards.
+- Detroit is 2-0 against the spread and 0-2 overall when the team totals more than 354.3 yards.

-- The Lions have turned the ball over three more times (11 total) than the Steelers have forced a turnover (8) this season.

 Home and road insights

-- Pittsburgh has one win against the spread, and is 3-2 overall, at home this year.
+- At home this year, Pittsburgh has one win against the spread and is 3-2 overall.

-- Pittsburgh has gone over the total in three of five games at home this year.
+- This year, in five home games, Pittsburgh has hit the over three times.

-- Away from home, Detroit is 3-2 against the spread, and 0-5 overall.
+- Detroit has two wins against the spread, and is 0-4 overall, on the road.

-- This year, in five road games, Detroit has gone over the total once.
+- In four road games this year, Detroit has gone over the total once.

 Powered by Data Skrive.